CaptSAH/IntroAWSScaleLab/README.md

 6. Click ![Next](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/Next.jpg) (you may have to scroll down) Again, ignore the other settings available here for now.

 7. Click ![Create stack button](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/Create-stack.jpg) (again you may have to scroll down to find it)
 AWS will then create the stack of resources defined in the template.
 You should see an update screen similar to this below.  *Note that you may have to refresh the screen once the operations have completed.
-Also note that there are separate refresh buttons for the stack and the resources*
+Also note that there are separate refresh buttons for the stack and the events*
 ![First Stack Completed Screen](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/FirstStackCompletedScreen.jpg)

 # Task 2: Examine the Objects created and compare to the template